pabloferreri/pabloferreri/README.md

 ### Hi there  👋  I´m Pablo Ferreri.
-Developer in process, trying to improve my software developer skills a little bit more every day
+Developer in process. i would like to improve my software developer skills.

 Here are some ideas to get you started: